Foreign News - Foreign News - observerbd.com

 |

-A firefighter sprays water on a propane tank as a home burns due to the Dixie fire in the Indian Falls neighbourhood of unincorporated Plumas County, California on July 24.
-The Dixie fire, which started only a few miles from the origin of the deadly Camp fire, has churned through more than 185,000 acres and continues to burn towards villages. photo : AFP
+A passenger pleads with the police to exempt her from the mandatory reverse transcription polymerase chain reaction (RT-PCR) test for the Covid-19 coronavirus screening done after alighting from an inter-state train at a railway platform in Mumbai on July 27. photo : AFP

-People wade in a flooded street in Ningbo, eastern China's Zhejiang province on July 25, as Typhoon In-Fa lashes the eastern coast of China. photo : AFP
+A water car on a Union Pacific fire train is refilled in Quincy, California on July 26.
+The Dixie fire has now burned more than 190,000 acres and continues to edge closer to more residential communities. photo : AFP